iWaNadai/JXT-Pharma-Notes/content/Notes/Religious Studies/Human Dignity.md

 ## The Sacredness of Life
 Life is the clearest and most central manifestation of God among us; for it is a gift given from Him to us.
 It is the transcendent value and worth of every person that comes from God.

-Human dignity is therefor the basic respect of person that manifest life.
+Human dignity is therefor the basic respect of person that manifests life.
 The respect that allows our fellow man to develop their own potential; and to make some personal contribution to common goals and to feel a home in an environment within which they are known and acknowledge.

 To respect a person and their human dignity is to acknowledge their personal worth and to act in a way to develop it.
 Human dignity states that we have our own personal worth and that society is tasked with developing that worth.

-Human dignity dictates that despite the social, economic, physical, emotional, or mental handicaps do not lessen a person's human dignity; and does not warrant or justify disrespect onto them.
+Human dignity dictates that despite the social, economic, physical, emotional, or mental handicaps, a person's human dignity is not lessened; and does not warrant or justify disrespect onto them.
 Many methods, such as Special Education show that handicaps can be worked around and will not fully disable a person.
 ### Reason
 It refers to the faculty that has the capacity to grasp truth and knowledge of the good.
 ### Freedom